droxit/roxcomposer/doc/implementation.md

 There are several situations where the basic monitoring is creating messages.
 Currently the following events trigger a monitoring message automatically:

-* a MosaicMessage was received
+* a ROXcomposerMessage was received
-* a MosaicMessage was dispatched
+* a ROXcomposerMessage was dispatched
-* a MosaicMessage reached it's final destination
+* a ROXcomposerMessage reached it's final destination

 If everything works as expected a monitoring message like the following should be generated: